OpenTermsArchive/contrib-versions/Market/Terms of Service.md

 10\. **Guest Checkout**: You may purchase an item from any of our Envato Market sites as a Guest.
 Unless otherwise stated, these terms and conditions apply to Guests in the same way they apply to buyers who have an Envato Market account.
 Guests don’t receive an Envato Market account, but can of course register for one at any time.
 If you buy items as a Guest, your access to our ecosystem will be limited.

 11\. **Your responsibility**: You promise that information you give us is true, accurate and complete and, if you sign up for an Envato Market account, that you will keep your account information up-to-date (including a current email address).
-Your membership is not transferrable, that means you cannot sell your account.
+Your membership is not transferable, that means you cannot sell your account.
 You are responsible for any use of the Envato Market sites including any activity that occurs in conjunction with your username and password, if you have an Envato Market account, so keep your password secure and don’t let any other person use your username or password.
 If you realise there’s any unauthorized use of your password or any breach of security you need to let us know immediately.
+You must not use a virtual private network or VPN or any other means to avoid compliance with these terms and conditions, or for any fraudulent or illegal reasons.

 It is important that you understand your responsibilities as a member of our community so please take the time to review this section and the Envato Market Terms carefully.